Sightseeing in Sydney | A Travel Diary

 Favorite Spots

-There are still many places in Sydney that I have yet to visit, but the ones I liked the most were Double Bay, Kensington Street, St. Mary's Cathedral and Hyde Park.
+There are still many places in Sydney that we have yet to visit, but the ones I liked the most were Double Bay, Kensington Street, St. Mary's Cathedral and Hyde Park.
 I would love to go to the Blue Mountains next time.

-(gallery below, click to view ⬇️)
+Gallery below, click to view ⬇️

-Many of the areas we went to reminded me of the business districts in Manila, as well as Intramuros.
+Some of the areas we went to reminded me of the business districts in Manila, as well as Intramuros.

 Where we Stayed